bids-standard/bids-specification/src/02-common-principles.md

     supported.
     No specific precision is required for fractional seconds, but the precision SHOULD be consistent across the dataset.
+    For example `2009-06-15T13:45:30`.

+-   Time stamp information MUST be expressed in the following format:
+    `hh:mm:ss[.000000]`
-    For example `2009-06-15T13:45:30`
+    For example `13:45:30`.

 -   Note that depending on local REB/IRB ethics board policy, Date time information does not need to be fully detailed.
     For example, it is permissible to set the time to `00:00:00` if reporting the exact recording time is undesirable.
-    However, see paragraph on anonymization below.

--   Time stamp information MUST be expressed in the following format:
-    `13:45:30[.000000]`
+    However, for privacy protection reasons, it it generally RECOMMENDED to shift dates, as described below.

 -   Dates can be shifted by a random number of days for privacy protection reasons.